-The Community Rating System (CRS) ranks a community's flood risk reduction activities that exceed the minimum standards of the National Flood Insurance Program (NFIP) in order to establish insurance rates.
-Within federal Special Flood Hazard Areas (SFHA), rates may be discounted up to 45%, with 10% reductions elsewhere.
-In unincorporated Pima County, our designation as a Class 5 community results in a 25% flood insurance discount within SFHA and 10% elsewhere.
+The National Flood Insurance Program's (NFIP) Community Rating System (CRS) ranks a community's flood risk reduction activities that exceed the minimum standards of the NFIP in order to establish flood insurance rates.
+Within federal Special Flood Hazard Areas (SFHA), rates may be discounted up to 45%, with 10% reductions in Federal Emergency Management Agency (FEMA) Other Flood Areas (OFAs).
+In unincorporated Pima County, our designation as a Class 5 community results in a 25% flood insurance discount within SFHA and 10% in OFAs.

-The Regional Flood Control District (District) has a robust outreach program, but had never evaluated outreach activities as an overall effort, just as similar but separate activities.
-The District identified the fairly new CRS activity to develop a Program for Public Information (PPI) as an opportunity for the District and a group of interested stakeholders to evaluate our outreach activities as a collective effort.
-In addition to an updated and more effective outreach effort, the PPI is part of the District's continuing effort to maintain and possibly improve this rating in the face of changing standards and increased rates.
+The Regional Flood Control District (District) has a robust outreach program, but prior to 2016 had never evaluated outreach activities as an overall effort just as similar, but separate activities.
+The District identified a CRS activity to develop a Program for Public Information (PPI) as an opportunity for the District and group of interested stakeholders to evaluate our outreach activities as a collective effort.
+In addition to an updated and more effective outreach effort, the PPI is part of the District's continuing effort to maintain and possibly improve their rating in the face of changing standards and increased rates.
+The Board of Directors (Board) adopted the original PPI document on March 7, 2017.